 Cornell University is a wonderful choice for students pursuing an Agricultural Economics & Business degree.
 Graduates of the agricultural business program make around $50,977 in their early career salary and $98,511 in their mid-career salary.
 Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 University of Delaware is a good choice for students pursuing an Agricultural Economics & Business degree.
-Students who graduate from this program report average early career earnings of agricultural business and mid-career earnings of $88,158.
+Agricultural business majors from University of Delaware get a earnings boost of approximately 16.1% over the typical income of agricultural business majors.
 This school is located in the suburban area of Newark, Delaware, close to shops and other amusement.

 It's difficult to beat Pennsylvania State University - Main Campus if you wish to pursue Agricultural Economics & Business as a major.
 Students who graduate from this program report average early career wages of agricultural business and mid-career wages of $81,856.
-With more than 20,000 students, this institution is one of the largest schools in the U.S..
+Situated in University Park, Pennsylvania, this university is a good choice for students who thrive in a city atmosphere.

 Applicants should not let concerns about affordability stop them from applying to Pennsylvania State University - Main Campus since 68.0% of undergraduates receive financial assistance.
 There is a graduate program obtainable for those who are intrigued.
 Where is Penn State really succeeding?
 Look into all of the school rankings.